 The need that needs to be met could be one of these, or multiple.
 Once you’re able to identify the need not being met, you can do what’s necessary to meet that need.
 That could be a simple as feeding yourself and drinking some water, or it could be having a conversation with your spouse about completing tasks around the house.

 Another important point to make here is that when we get angry at our kids, it’s oftentimes not your kids you’re angry at.
 Many times, your anger is stemming from something else, and your kids happen to be on the receiving end of it.
 For example, if you feel like your house is a mess, and then your kids throw their toys everywhere, you may blow up at your kids for making a mess.
 The need in this situation that’s not being met is the functionality of your home, and your kids were on the receiving end of that need not being met.
 When we start looking at our triggers as needs needing to be met, we start taking the blame off of our kids or spouse and start putting it on external things that can be changed or modified.
+Doing this works wonders for moments we feel mom guilt as well.

 Related: “5 Minute Self Care For The Christian Woman“